naditraining/Selenium-Tutotial/README.md

 ### JAVA installation

-Check if Java is Installed:
+Check if Java is Installed using below command

 java -version

+if not installed,

-Install JDK
+Install JDK using below steps

 https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html